aws/serverless-application-model/docs/globals.rst

 .. contents::

-Lambda functions within a SAM template tend to have shared configuration such as Runtime, Memory, VPC Settings, Environment Variables etc. Instead of duplicating this information in every function, you can write them once in the  ``Globals`` section and let all Functions inhert it.
+Resources in a SAM template tend to have shared configuration such as Runtime, Memory, VPC Settings, Environment Variables, Cors etc. Instead of duplicating this information in every resource, you can write them once in the  ``Globals`` section and let all resources inhert it.

 Example: